WhiteflagProtocol/whiteflag-java/docs/md/crypto.md

 - Method 1: AES in Counter Mode (CTR) with a 256 bit negotiated key
 - Method 2: AES in Counter Mode (CTR) with a 256 bit pre-shared key

-The `WfEncryptionKey` class represents an encryption key.
+The `WfEncryptionKey` class represents a master encryption key.
 The key is created from raw key material and bound to one of the encyrption methods upon creation.
 The raw key material can be provided as a hexadecimal string or a byte array.

 The `WfCipher` class performs the encryption of data.
 An instance of the cipher is created with a static factory method that is given the encryption key.
 Since